wehlutyk/thesis/content/3-4-gistr-results.md

 ]
 The insets show the data restricted to trees for which root utterances have 30 words or less (thus most utterances in those trees also have 30 words or less);
 this boundary keeps all the Fénéon root utterances in Experiment 3, and we use it to separate longer from shorter utterances for the purposes of this figure.
-The plots confirm that word length quickly decreases as subjects read and rewrite utterances, and indicate that the reduction depends on the size of what is being transformed: very long utterances (above 100 words) are reduced to less than 100 words in 2 reformulations or less, whereas root utterances with up to 28 content words can maintain their size until the end of the branches of Experiment 3.
+The plots confirm that the number of words quickly decreases as subjects read and rewrite utterances, and indicate that the reduction depends on the size of what is being transformed: very long utterances (above 100 words) are reduced to less than 100 words in 2 reformulations or less, whereas root utterances with up to 28 words can maintain their size until the end of the branches of Experiment 3.
 Note that the differences in the speed of size reduction across the experiments are tied to surface features of the root utterances.
 Word count and average word frequency in particular, which we will later show are strongly related to transformation rate, have different distributions in the set of root utterances of each experiment: all the root utterances in Experiment 2 have less words than those of Experiment 3, and root utterances from Experiment 2 are in an oral style, with a higher proportion of stopwords than in Experiments 1 and 3 (stopwords are alvays high-frequency words, and make up 67% of the root utterances of Experiment 2, versus 58% in Experiment 1 and 48% in Experiment 3).